geospatialem/conferences/README.md

 ## [MidwestJS](http://www.midwestjs.com), Minneapolis, Minn.

 Midwest JS is a premier technology conference focused on the JavaScript ecosystem.
 There were a variety of talks from well­known speakers in the community in a typical presentation format.

-Talks were categorized and structured based on the following tracks:
+**Session Tracks:*

-* Beginner Track (JavaScript fundamentals, jQuery, jQuery UI, etc.)
+* *Beginner Track*: JavaScript fundamentals, jQuery, jQuery UI, etc.
-* Frameworks Track (Angular.js, Knockout.js, Ember.js, Backbone.js, etc.)
+* *Frameworks Track*: Angular.js, Knockout.js, Ember.js, Backbone.js, etc.
-* Node Track (anything based on Node.js)
+* *Node Track*: Aything based on Node.js
-* Mobile­Track (PhoneGap, Appcelerator, etc.)
+* *Mobile­Track*: PhoneGap, Appcelerator, etc.
-* Testing Track (TDD, Jasmine, etc.)
+* *Testing Track*: TDD, Jasmine, etc.
-* Miscellaneous Track (Anything that doesn't fit into the others)
+* *Miscellaneous Track*: Anything that doesn't fit into the others

+**Sessions:**
+* *Opening Keynote: The Art of Simplicity*, Venkat Subramaniam
+* *Writing Better jQuery Infused JavaScript*, Ken Dale
+* *Components are the Future of the Web: It's Going to be Okay*, Tessa Thornton
+* *Better Debugging in Chrome*, Josh Longanecker
+* *Developing for Firefox OS: It's just the Web... or is it?*, Dan Callahan
+* *That's so Prototypical*, Jordan Kasper
+* *Enterprise JavaScript Apps with TypeScript**, Kurt Wiersma
+* *JavaScript Forensics*, Todd Gardner
+* *Test Them Puzzles: What Test-Driven Learning Can Teach About JS and TDD*, Branden Byers
+* *Edge of Tomorrow: Introducing Microsoft's New Browser*, David Giard
+* *Adventures in Test-Driven Development*, Jeremy Lund
+* *Closing Keynote: The Current State of JavaScript*, Jon DeJong

+#### Keynote: The Current State of JavaScript ([Jon DeJong](http://www.twitter.com/jondejong))

 ### Thursday, August 13th, 2015
 #### Keynote: The Art of Simplicity ([Venkat Subramaniam](http://www.twitter.com/venkat_s))